emerge-ehri/fhir-specification/docs/source/index.rst

 * :ref:`Home<home>`: The home page provides the introduction and background for the eMERGE Results FHIR Specification.

-* Design: These pages provide insights into the design process used to generate the specification.
+* :ref:`design`: These pages provide insights into the process used to generate the specification.

-    * Report Structure: , mapping, fhir hierarchy)
+    * :ref:`Example Reports<rept-examples>`: This section provides examples of the 2 different versions of lab reports used during eMERGE III.

+    * :ref:`Report Layout & Structure<rept-struct>`: This section describes how the 2 different report versions were generalized and mapped into common components.

+    * :ref:`FHIR Report Resources<fhir-rept-resources>`: This section introduces the FHIR Diagnostic Report and associated sub component resources relevant to the eMERGE report model.

-* Artifacts: ... (catalogue of artifacts & detailed pages)
+* :ref:`Artifacts<artifacts>`: ... (catalogue of artifacts & detailed pages)

      * Catalogue (classified as core, ig, custom)  (table of resources)

      * (Detailed Artifact Pages)

-* Discussion: ... (identified issues and use cases)
+* :ref:`Discussion<discussion>`: ... (identified issues and use cases)

-* Supplemental Material: ... (presentation, paper, github, definitions spreadsheet, examples, etc...)
+* :ref:`Supplemental Material<supp-materials>`: ... (presentation, paper, github, definitions spreadsheet, examples, etc...)

 ..
 Examples (example data, json, nice to have)